 TE - WAS

-Washington tight end Logan Thomas caught four of his seven targets for 31 yards in Sunday's loss to the Cleveland Browns.
+Washington tight end Logan Thomas caught seven of his 12 targets for 63 yards in Sunday's loss to the Carolina Panthers.

 Thomas was quiet for much of the season but has now caught six or more passes in four straight games and has a favorable matchup against the Eagles in Week 17.

 Washington tight end Logan Thomas caught 13 of his 15 targets for 101 yards in Sunday's loss to the Seattle Seahawks.